-Materials and Methods: This study was cross sectional conducted at the emergency units of Al-Faiha General Hospital and Al-Basrah General Hospital for the period from June 2013 to June 2014.Four hundred patients with T1DM seen in the emergency unit were selected; patients and their families were subjected to specific questionnaires prepared for this study.
+The study was conducted at the emergency units of Al-Faiha General Hospital and Al-Basrah General Hospital for the period from June 2013 to June 2014.
+Methodology

+This study was cross-sectional enrolled four hundred patients with T1DM seen in the emergency unit were selected; patients and their families were subjected to specific questionnaires prepared for this study.

 Results: In this study, 400 patients with T1DM enrolled, 160 patients were having DKA (40%), 240 (60%) were not.
-Factors that predict DKA include,age, gender, school level of both the patients and their parents, address of the patients, the early initiation of the proper insulin regimen after diagnosis of T1DM, presence of acute recent illness, missing insulin doses and frequency of the dose missing, number of previous DKA attacks, using of syringes or pens as a tool of insulin delivery, finally and the most important two predictors are the source of insulin supply to patients, presence of glucometer at homes and frequency of its uses.
+Factors that predict DKA include,age , gender, school level of both the patients and their parents , address of the patients, the early initiation of the proper insulin regimen after diagnosis of T1DM, presence of acute recent illness, missing insulin doses and frequency of the dose missing , number of previous DKA attacks, using of syringes or pens as a tool of insulin delivery, however, the most important two predictors are the source of insulin supply to patients , presence of glucometer at homes and frequency of its uses.